 SAMHSA – Substance Abuse and Mental Health Services Administration, United States Department of Health and Human Services

 Regional planning and service-coordinating organizations in Connecticut assess and coordinate needed services in the field of substance abuse, and plan/sponsor community wide prevention initiatives.
-RACS do not provide direct treatment or referral. http://www.ct.gov/dmhas/cwp/view.asp?a=2908&q=334690
+RBHAQs do not provide direct treatment or referral. https://www.ct.gov/dmhas/cwp/view.asp?q=601578

 Governor’s Prevention Partnership